ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 I own a [Remington Model-121 Vertical Adder](https://typewriterdatabase.com/192x-remington-vertical-adder-model121.12936.typewriter), a [Model-23 Bookkeeping Machine](https://typewriterdatabase.com/192x-remington-bookkeeping-machine-23.12494.typewriter), and a [Model-21 Vertical Adder](https://typewriterdatabase.com/192x-remington-vertical-adder-21.14165.typewriter).
 Missing from this small collection is the beautiful, and earlier, Remington 11 with Adding and Subtracting mechanism.
 This features the so-called "Wahl mechanism" in the front.

 I know that a few of those are around, as I've seen them for sale a couple of times: once in Europe, and once in the US, but too far away from me.
-Hopefully one if waiting form me somewhere.
+Hopefully one is waiting form me somewhere.

 ![Remington 11 with Adding and Subtracting mechanism](/assets/pages/typewriter-bucket-list/remington11wahl.png){:standalone width="60%"}